ULHPC/tutorials/OpenAccExe/README.md

 The objective of this tutorial is to show how the OpenAcc directives can be used to accelerate a numerical solver commonly used in engineering and scientific applications.
 After completing the exercise of this tutorial you would be able to:

-* Transfer data from hosr to the device using the data directives,
+* Transfer data from host to  device using the data directives,

 * Accelerate a nested loop application with the loop directives, and,